heshanthenura/TeamRocket/README.md

 ## This app works only for data in [this](https://github.com/heshanthenura/TeamRocket/blob/main/src/main/resources/com/heshanthenura/teamrocket/TopRichestInWorld.csv) structure only.

-## Remember to run as administrator because it use embedded database.
+## Remember to run as administrator or sudo because it uses embedded database.

 - ### 2024/1/24